 One way to make sure that your project doesn’t have scope creep is to plan against it.
 That brings us back to the importance of a scope management plan.

 What is a Scope Management Plan?

-Like any plan, a scope management plan is a bunch of processes that are in place to make sure that the project includes all the necessary tasks for a successful project.
+Like any plan, a scope management plan is a bunch of processes that are in place to make sure that the project includes all the necessary tasks.
 The scope management plan is primarily concerned with defining how the scope is explained, developed, structured and verified.